Officials say Orleans Parish Jail escapees received help from inside facility

 NEW ORLEANS - The Orleans Parish Jail was on lockdown Friday morning after 10 inmates escaped, WWL-TV reports.

 As of 3 p.m., 1 of the 10 escapees were captured.
 One inmate was misidentified as an escapee initially, but Kendall Myles, one of the escaped inmates, was recaptured.
+Myles was booked for simple escape.

 Orleans Parish Sheriff Susan Hutson said the jailbreak happened due to defective locks, a breached wall and that someone inside the jail could've helped the inmates escape.